 - Earn up to 14x Hilton Honors points on each eligible Hilton purchase

-For air travel, you also get a $250 airline fee credit.
+For air travel, you also get a $250 airline fee credit (enrollment required).
 You can enjoy Priority Pass Select lounge membership as well with the Aspire.

-Also, the $95 annual fee is waived the first year and you won’t pay any foreign transaction fees.
+There is a $95 annual fee but you won’t pay any foreign transaction fees.